theelims/ESP32-sveltekit/docs/components.md

 | `notification.info(msg:string, timeout:number)`    | :octicons-info-16: Shows an info message            |
 | `notification.success(msg:string, timeout:number)` | :octicons-check-circle-16: Shows as success message |

 Each method takes an `msg`-string as an argument, which will be shown as the message body.
-It accepts HTML yo enrich your toasts, if you should desire to do so.
+It accepts HTML to enrich your toasts, if you should desire to do so.
 The `timeout` argument specifies how many milliseconds the toast notification shall be shown to the user.

 ## Github Update Dialog